Brisbane International Airport

 There are a number of ways for travellers to get to and from Brisbane International Terminal.

 Taxi: Taxis are available 24/7 from the International Terminal.
-The cab rank is at the northern end of the building, and a one-way fare from the airport to Brisbane City can be between $45 and $55, depending on the time of day and the traffic conditions.
+The cab rank is on Level 2 directly in front of the terminal, and a one-way fare from the airport to Brisbane City can be between $45 and $55, depending on the time of day and the traffic conditions.

 Rideshare and Uber: There’s no problem booking Uber or other rideshare pick up services from Brisbane Airport, which was one of the first airports in Australia to enable this mode of transport.
-From Level 2, follow the Ride Booking signs at the northern end of the terminal down the ramp to the pick up area.
+From Level 2, follow the Rideshare Booking signs down to the pick up area on Level 1.

 Car rental: Brisbane Airport offers a number of car rental services.
-To hire a car from Brisbane airport, simply ask your Flight Centre Travel Expert to arrange it for you.
-At the International Terminal, the car rental booths are located on Level 2, behind Spoon Cafe.
+Talk to your Travel Expert about organising car hire for your trip or book it yourself online before you leave.
+At the International Terminal, the car rental booths are located on Level 2 in the Arrivals Hall.

-Brisbane Airport parking: Both short term and long term parking is available at Brisbane International airport.
+Brisbane Airport parking: Both short term and long term parking is available at Brisbane International Airport.
 The airport also offers valet parking and premium parking, with all parking bookable in advance, online.
-If you have a large vehicle, note that the undercover car park height at the International Terminal is 2.3 metres.

-AIRPARK: Brisbane Airport parking also includes the AIRPARK facility – a stand-alone car park located onsite at Brisbane Airport, around a seven to ten-minute drive from the terminals.
+AIRPARK: Brisbane Airport parking also includes the AIRPARK facility – a stand-alone car park located onsite at Brisbane Airport, around a 10 to 20 minute bus ride from the terminals.
 AIRPARK offers budget, long-term parking, and can be used by anyone travelling domestically or internationally.
-Access to both terminals is fast and easy, with a free shuttle bus arriving at the AIRPARK waiting area every 15 minutes in peak times, and every 25 minutes at other times.
-AIRPARK provides 24-hour CCTV, and has everyday drive-up rates or discounts for booking in advance, online.
-There is also an undercover option (online booking only).
-The car park height at AIRPARK is 4 metres, and 3.2 metres for AIRPARK Undercover.
+Access to both terminals is fast and easy, with a free shuttle bus arriving at the AIRPARK waiting area every 15 minutes in peak times, and every 30 minutes at other times.
+AIRPARK provides 24-hour CCTV, and offers everyday drive-up rates or online bookings in advance.
+There is also an undercover option (online bookings only).

 How do I transfer between terminals?

-It’s easy to get between terminals at Brisbane Airport, thanks to the complimentary Terminal Transfer Bus that runs between 4am and 11pm, with an approximate journey time of 10 minutes.
+It’s easy to get between terminals at Brisbane Airport, thanks to the complimentary Terminal Transfer Bus that runs between 4:00am and 1:30am, with an approximate journey time of five minutes.
 Note that this timing is approximate and does not include any waiting time.
-From Brisbane International Terminal, the bus departs from kerbside on Level 2 of the Arrivals hall.
+From Brisbane International Terminal, the bus departs from the bus stop on Level 2 and drops off at the bus stop on Level 4.

 What restaurants and bars are at Brisbane International Terminal?